Registering a Car in Florida

 - Turn in the filled-out VIN and Odometer Form HSMV 82042.

-- Provide payment for any fees associated with registering and taxes. (information below)
+- Provide payment for any fees associated with registration Florida, getting a new license plate, and Florida sales tax. (information below)

 New Resident Sales Tax

-In Florida, you may be subject to paying sales, use, and local discretionary taxes on your automobile when first registering it in the state.
-Whether or not you're required to pay the taxes will depend on the length of time you've had the vehicle.
-For vehicles owned six months or less:
+In Florida, you may be subject to paying sales, use, and local discretionary taxes on your automobile when first registering it in your home state.
+Whether or not you're required to pay the taxes will depend on the length of time you've had the vehicle and your choice of license plate.
+For motor vehicles owned six months or less:

-- The owner must pay a 6% sales or use tax along with local discretionary taxes that your area might call for.
+- The owner has all rights reserved and must pay a 6% sales or use tax along with local discretionary taxes that your area might call for.

-- FL sales tax is prorated depending on taxes you've already paid in a different state.
+- FL sales tax is prorated depending on taxes you've already paid in another state.

-- For example, let's say you've paid 4% in a different state.
+- For example, let's say you've paid 4% in another state.
 You'd subtract that from the 6% FL tax, making it only 2%.

 Vehicle owned over six months: